KJect/kject.github.io/docs/examples/launch-dispose.md

 If already launched it can't be launched again, and KJect can only be disposed if it is launched.

 ## Launching
-To launch a simple KJect instance, all the `launch` function on the `KJect` object.
+To launch a simple KJect instance, call the `launch` function on the `KJect` object.
 This function is suspending and requires a coroutine scope to be passed as a parameter.

 :::warning